-Wildcat Glades Walk is a 3.4 mile loop trail located near Joplin, MO and is good for all skill levels.
+Wildcat Glades Walk is a 3.4 mile loop trail located near Joplin, Missouri and is good for all skill levels.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 Local Fishing and Camping area,one unique species of lichens thrives in area.
 This Trail was done for the Unique lichens and lichen grasshoppers that are in this park.Researcher's with the New York Botanical Garden,Linda Vandaveer,1-212-979-3197 Audubon Society, have taken a liking to the lichens on the chert glades of the park.
 A lichen is a plant made up of an alga and a fungus growing in a symbolic association.The alga grows within the fungus,and relies on the fungus for protection from drought and the elements.The alga produces food for the fungus.